dvdzkwsk/flux-wizard-demo/README.md

 Halcyon
 -------

-A lightweight Flux-based Wizard platform for React.
+A lightweight Wizard platform for React.